Olea paniculata

 Olea paniculata, commonly known as the native olive, is a plant of the genus Olea and a relative of the olive.
-It grows natively in Pakistan and southwestern China (Yunnan) through tropical Asia to Australia (Queensland and New South Wales) and the Pacific islands of New Caledonia, Vanuatu and Lord Howe Island.
+It grows natively in Pakistan, India and southwestern China (Yunnan) through tropical Southeast Asia to Australia (Queensland and New South Wales) and the Pacific islands of New Caledonia, Vanuatu and Lord Howe Island.

 Description

 It grows as a bushy tree to 30 m, often with a sparse canopy.
 The trunk has smooth grey-brown bark and reaches a maximum diameter of 90 cm with some buttressing.
 The shiny green ovate to elliptical leaves measure 5–10 cm in length, and 1.5–6 cm in width, and have a pointed (acuminate) end.
 The blue-black fruit are oval and measure 0.8–1.2 (0.3–0.5 in) cm long.
 They are ripe from May to September.

 It resembles the introduced and weedy African olive Olea europaea subsp. cuspidata, but the latter lacks O. paniculatas small depressions between the main and secondary veins on the back of the leaf.
 The introduced species is found in disturbed areas such as roadsides and waterways.